irregulator/puppet-pgbouncer/README.md

 Array entry format: database_alias_name = connection_string

 #####`logfile`
 The full path to the log file.
-Default: /var/log/postgresql/pgbouncer.log
+Default: OS dependant, see params class.

 #####`pidfile`
 The full path to the pid file for the pgbouncer process.
-Default: /var/run/postgresql/pgbouncer.pid
+Default: OS dependant, see params class.

 #####`listen_addr`
 The address that are listened to by pgbouncer.